Delaware State Police: 15-Year-Old Girl Shot, Killed Inside New Castle County Apartment

 “She came outside and screamed, ‘She’s dead,’ so it’s really sad,” Chambers said.

-Neighbors say Emomi didn’t live in the apartment but was just there for the party.
+Neighbors say Emoni didn’t live in the apartment but was just there for the party.

 The Delaware State Police Homicide Unit is handling the case.